havocked-fury/languages/python3/tp/notes.md

 3. Status: 01:40 AM, 6 May 2020
     Schemed through list, tuple dictionary.
 There could be just one page about sequences that would do the job
     NEXT_URL: https://www.tutorialspoint.com/python3/python_date_time.htm
+4. Status: 9:14 PM, 9 May 2020
+    Schemed through the file section.
+Learned to read oop code of python.
+This should be enough for now as the goal was to just read python.